muhenge/Klab-blog-app/README.md

 - User articles list
 - User article page
 - <strong>Go to thumb folder on the root of this project to see the UI suggestion, follow the flow from 1 to 3</strong>
-- Pages are not complete those three are the main, create other that you are importante, like page to add article,...
+- Pages are not complete those three are the main, add others you may think are necessary, like page to add article,...

 > N.B: Although the front-end is not our main purpose, it has to be signficant, you can use any library or vanilla CSS.